syncfusion-content/flutter-docs/Flutter/cartesian-charts/methods.md

 ### Events in crosshairBehavior

-Integrated the following methods for handling pointer and gesture events and allowing customizations for various pointer events such as long-press, tap, double-tap, pointer enter, and exit.
+Provided the following methods for handling pointer and gesture events and allowing customizations for various pointer events such as long-press, tap, double-tap, pointer enter, and exit.

 * `handleEvent` - Specifies to customize the necessary pointer events.
-* `handleLongPressStart` - Specifies to customize the pointer when a long-press begins.
+* `handleLongPressStart` - Specifies to customize the pointer event when a long-press begins.
-* `handleLongPressMoveUpdate` - Specifies to customize the pointer during movement after a long-press.
+* `handleLongPressMoveUpdate` - Specifies to customize the pointer event during movement after a long-press.
-* `handleLongPressEnd` - Specifies to customize the pointer when the pointer stops contacting the screen after a long-press.
+* `handleLongPressEnd` - Specifies to customize the pointer event when the pointer stops contacting the screen after a long-press.
-* `handleTapDown` - Specifies to customize the pointer when a tap has contacted the screen once.
+* `handleTapDown` - Specifies to customize the pointer event when a tap has contacted the screen once.
-* `handleTapUp` - Specifies to customize the pointer when it has stopped contacting the screen after a tap.
+* `handleTapUp` - Specifies to customize the pointer event when it has stopped contacting the screen after a tap.
-* `handleDoubleTap` - Specifies to customize the pointer when a tap has contacted the screen twice.
+* `handleDoubleTap` - Specifies to customize the pointer event when a tap has contacted the screen twice.
-* `handlePointerEnter` -Specifies to customize the pointer when the mouse enter on the screen.
+* `handlePointerEnter` -Specifies to customize the pointer event when the mouse enter on the screen.
-* `handlePointerExit` - Specifies to customize the pointer when the mouse exit on the screen.
+* `handlePointerExit` - Specifies to customize the pointer event when the mouse exit on the screen.

+This following code snippet defines a custom event behavior class named `CustomCrosshairEvent`.
+It overrides various methods to enable/disable specific pointer events and customize the behavior of `double taps`.

 {% tabs %}
 {% highlight dart %}

+    SfCartesianChart(
+      crosshairBehavior: CustomCrosshairEvent(),
+      // Add series.
+    );

     class CustomCrosshairEvent extends CrosshairBehavior {
       @override
       bool get enable => true;

+      // Disable the behavior of pointer events(move, cancel, hover and up).
       @override
-      ActivationMode get activationMode => super.activationMode;

-      // Stops the behavior of mouse pointer move, cancel, hover and up events.
-      @override
       void handleEvent(PointerEvent event, BoxHitTestEntry entry) {}

-      // Stops the behavior of mouse enter on the screen.
+      // Disable the behavior of the pointer enter on the screen.
       @override
       void handlePointerEnter(PointerEnterEvent details) {}

-      // Stops the behavior of mouse exit on the screen.
+      // Disable the behavior of the pointer exit on the screen.
       @override
       void handlePointerExit(PointerExitEvent details) {}

-      // Customize the pointer when a tap has contacted the screen once.
+      // By default, the handleDoubleTap method is triggered when the pointer contacts the screen twice.
+      // Now, it can be customized to trigger on a single tap event instead.
       @override
-      void handleTapDown(TapDownDetails details) {
+      void handleDoubleTap(Offset position) {
         if (activationMode == ActivationMode.singleTap) {
-          Offset localPosition = parentBox!.globalToLocal(details. globalPosition);
-          show(localPosition.dx, localPosition.dy, 'pixel');
-        }
-      }

-      // customize the pointer when a tap has contacted the screen twice.
-      @override
-      void handleDoubleTap(Offset position) {
-        if (activationMode == ActivationMode.doubleTap) {
           Offset localPosition = parentBox!.globalToLocal(position);
           show(localPosition.dx, localPosition.dy, 'pixel');
         }